Brett Morris: 2014

 In February 2014, Morris was selected as captain of the Dragons inaugural 2014 Auckland Nines squad.
 In the 2014 Anzac Test, Morris played for Australia on the wing and scored 2 tries in the 30–18 victory against New Zealand at the SFS.
 During game 1 of the 2014 State of Origin series, Morris dislocated his shoulder while scoring a try in New South Wales 12–8 win at Suncorp Stadium.
 He continued playing on during the match, later finding out that he had also suffered a broken bone and ligament damage.
 Morris was ruled for the other two 2014 Origin matches.
 In round 22, against the Canberra Raiders, Morris took over captaincy, after usual captain Ben Creagh was ruled out with injury, and had a brilliant match, scoring a hat trick to help the Dragons win in Canberra for the first time since round 14 of the 2000 NRL season.
 Morris finished the 2014 NRL season with him playing in 18 matches and scoring 14 tries for the Dragons.

 On 9 September 2014, Morris was selected for the Australia Kangaroos 2014 Four Nations train-on squad but was later ruled out from the final 24-man squad with injury.
-On 23 October 2014, Brett Morris reunited with twin brother, Josh Morris, at the Canterbury-Bankstown Bulldogs, signing on a four-year contract, through until the end of 2018.
+On 23 October 2014, Brett Morris reunited with twin brother, Josh Morris, at Canterbury, signing on a four-year contract, through until the end of 2018.

 2015

-In round 1, against the Penrith Panthers, Morris made his club debut for the Canterbury-Bankstown Bulldogs at fullback, scoring a try in the 24–18 loss at Penrith Stadium.
+In round 1, against the Penrith Panthers, Morris made his club debut for Canterbury at fullback, scoring a try in the 24–18 loss at Penrith Stadium.
 In round 5, against the South Sydney Rabbitohs, he injured his hamstring in a man-of-the-match performance in the Bulldogs' controversial 18–17 loss at ANZ Stadium.
 He missed 7 rounds, before returning in round 13 against his former club, the St. George Illawarra Dragons, in Canterbury's 29–16 win at ANZ Stadium.
 Morris played in games two and three of the 2015 State of Origin series, starting on the wing.
 Morris finished his first year with Canterbury playing in 16 matches and scoring 9 tries in the 2015 NRL season.

 2016

 In March 2016, Morris was ruled out for four months with a knee injury.
 Morris made his return in round 16, playing against the Brisbane Broncos and scoring a hat trick of tries in the 40–14 win at ANZ Stadium.
 In June 2016, Morris, alongside his twin brother Josh were approached by England coach Wayne Bennett to make the switch for the upcoming 2016 Four Nations series.
 Morris is eligible for England due to his grandparents.
-Morris finished the 2016 NRL season with him playing in 11 matches and scoring 10 tries for the Bulldogs.
+Morris finished the 2016 NRL season with him playing in 11 matches and scoring 10 tries for the Canterbury club.